Stoupy51/StewBeet/docs/3_writing_to_files.md

 - `write_to_load_file()`: ⚡ Allows you to write directly to the load file.
 - `write_to_tick_file()`: ⏱️ Allows you to write directly to the tick file.
 - `write_to_versioned_file()`: ⏳ This function will automatically prepend the whole path to the folder and append `.mcfunction` at the end, so to write to the tick file for example you can give this relative path: `tick`.

+## 🗑️ File Management
+The module provides several functions for managing files:
+- `delete_file()`: 🚫 Delete a single file from both the write queue and optionally from disk
+- `delete_files()`: 🧹 Delete multiple files that contain a specific string in their path
+- `write_all_files()`: 💾 Write all queued files to disk, optionally filtering by path (you'll probably don't need this unless you are debugging or use an external tool to read the files)

 ## ⚙️ JSON Dump